Full-Time Faculty Handbook

 available on the Brantford campus at the Brantford Public Library, as well as

 at the Waterloo campus library and at the Faculty of Social Work in Kitchener.

 THE LAURIER LIBRARY AT THE BRANTFORD PUBLIC LIBRARY

 The Laurier Library collaborates with the Brantford Public Library to house the Laurier Brantford Library collection and offer circulation and basic information services.
 For more in-depth research assistance, visit the Laurier Brantford Librarians' office in the 3rd floor Information Commons area.
 Other Laurier librarians are available via the Ask Us service.

-The Laurier collections, along with Nipissing University books to support the education program, are found on the lower level of the public library.
-Education kits are found in the public library's children's section.
+The Laurier collection is on the lower level of the public library.
+The Nipissing collection is mostly located in the public library's children's section, but there are some Nipissing books located in the Laurier collection on the lower floor as well.
 Laurier Brantford students and faculty are encouraged to register for a Brantford Public Library card to take advantage of the public library resources that complement the local university collection.
-Click here for information on Brantford Public Library hours and extended Information Commons hours.

 YOUR LIBRARY CARD

 The OneCard is your Library Card.
 Use it to borrow materials, access full-text resources from off-campus, and request items from other libraries.
-Register your OneCard at the Brantford Public Library circulation desk or here online.
+Register your OneCard at the Brantford Public Library circulation desk.